cynthwavejay/jaysartarchive/FLAs/Information.md

 Along with many miscellaneous FLAs

-> 90% of the FLAs are just bitmaps being moved so you can really recolor them, sorry.
+> 90% of the FLAs are just bitmaps being moved so you can't really recolor them, sorry.